-The name Nighthawk Custom has long been synonymous with excellence in custom firearms.
-Nighthawk’s deserved reputation for excellence is evident in every gun they design and manufacture.
-And while their focus is on the 1911 platform, they do occasionally lend their artistry to other firearms, such as revolvers.
+Nighthawk Custom is a name that’s long been synonymous with excellence in custom firearms.
+The company’s well-deserved reputation is evident in every gun they design and manufacture.
+And while their focus is primarily on the 1911 platform, they occasionally lend their artistry to other firearms.
+Among those are about a dozen excellent revolver models and a few very nice bolt guns.

 The company is well-known for their incredible dedication to unmatched quality and fitment, but how much do you know about their background?
 We’re here to share the story of Nighthawk Custom with you and explain why their guns are well worth the investment.